MMK79/FastAPI_Fantasy_League/README.md

 			* Verify the parts of your code
 		* Regression Test

+	* FastAPI: Web framework to build the API
+		* FastAPI CLI: Command-line interface for FastAPI
+			* `main.py`: FastAPI file that defines routes and controls API
+			* `test_main.py`: The pytest file for the FastAPI program
+	* HTTPX: HTTP client for Python
+	* Pydantic: Validation Library
+		* `schemas.py`: Define the Pydantic classes that validates data sent to the API
+	* #Uvicorn: Web server to run the API

 # Python Files and Their Functionality
 * `crud.py`: Helper function to query the database